Despo-coder/thekumho/docs/feature-documentation.md

    - Description
    - Dietary information (vegetarian, vegan, gluten-free, etc.)
    - Image (if available)
-5. Users can click on items for more details or to add to their order
+5. Users can click on items to view detailed information and add to cart
+6. Administrators can manage menu items, categories, and menus through the admin dashboard

 ## 3. Reservation System